 8. “On page 10 you should discuss the implication of removing tables and equations from your corpus.”

-Response: Thank you for your comment.
-The authors have included the following sentences to discuss the implication of removing tables and equations.
+Response: The authors have included the following sentences to discuss the implication of removing tables and equations.

-Page 11, line 276-279, “The removal of these features slightly reduces the corpus size, and accordingly affects the training dataset; however, it is necessary since words in tables and equations are not organized in the formal structure of a sentence and therefore the NLP algorithm may extract unreal noun phrases.”
+Page 11, line 276-279, “The removal of these features may slightly reduce the corpus size, and accordingly affect the training dataset; however, it is necessary since words in tables and equations are not organized in the formal structure of a sentence and therefore the NLP algorithm may extract unreal noun phrases.”

 9. “On page 14 you should explain what a 'one-hot vector' is.”

-Response: Thank you for your comment.
-The authors have included the following sentences to explain the ‘one-hot’ vector.
+Response: The authors have included the following sentences to explain the ‘one-hot’ vector.

 Page 16, line 406-406, “In this model, a word in the corpus vocabulary is encoded as a “one-hot” vector which is a vector in which only one element at the index of the word in the vocabulary is set one, and all other items are zero.
 For example, the one-hot vector of kth word in the vocabulary with the size of V will be {x1=0, x2=0, ..., xk=1, ..., xV=0}.”